Vertex algebras and quantum master equation: Application: quantum B-model on elliptic curves

 Since the Poisson kernel is degenerate and contains one more holomorphic derivative, the application of Theorem \ref{main-thm} to our situation requires slight modification.
 Let us parametrize

 We introduce mutually local fields $b_k(z), \eta_k(z)$ with OPE relations

-The OPEs exactly respect the structure of the our Poisson kernel.
+The OPEs exactly respect the structure of our Poisson kernel: ${1\over (z-w)^2}$ represents the derivative of the delta-function, and only $b_0$ appears in the propagator.
 The associated vertex algebra $\V[[\h^*]]$ is the tensor product of a Heisenberg vertex algebra (generated by the field $b_0(z)$) with several copies of commutative vertex algebra (generated by the fields $(b_{>0}(z), \eta_{\bullet}(z))$).
 Equivalently, if we collect the fields with parameter $t$

 then the OPE's can be simply written as

 The differential $\delta$ is then dually expressed as

 In terms of components,